Chart Color Schemes

 Development

-AreaSearch analysis shows Narooma had approximately 4 new homes approved annually over the past 5 financial years, totalling around 24.
-As of FY-26, there has been 1 approval recorded so far.
-This results in an average of 5 new residents per year for every home built between FY-21 and FY-25.
-However, supply is lagging demand, leading to increased buyer competition and pricing pressures.
+AreaSearch analysis of ABS building approval numbers shows Narooma had approximately 6 new homes approved annually over the past five financial years, totalling around 32 homes.
+In FY-26 so far, 4 approvals have been recorded.
+The average number of new residents per year for every home built between FY-21 and FY-25 was 3.7, indicating supply lagging demand, which may lead to increased buyer competition and pricing pressures.
+New homes are being constructed at an average expected cost value of $435,000, slightly above the regional average, suggesting a focus on quality developments.

 Frequently Asked Questions - Development